nickrhodes-gh/nickrhodes-gh.github.io/_posts/2018-08-16-dual-booting-and-grub-kernel-params.md

 ```

-After this the Ubuntu `update-grub` command successfully found all of the kernel
+After making the change, Ubuntu's `update-grub` command successfully found all of the kernel
 arguments for Fedora, and my Nvidia drivers were working again with an Ubuntu
 installed grub!